carlyemiddleton/funboot/README.md

 # FunBoot

-Carly Middleton
+Package implementing the proposed method from the manuscript "FunBoot: Pairwise cell type colocalization analysis for multiplex imaging data via functional regression and wild bootstrap."

 ## Installation

-First, install and load the dependencies:
+First, install and load the dependencies.

 ```
 library(spatstat.data)